 Visit his website to learn more about author and priest, Furman Buchanan.

-Also available on the Amazon Kindle, Barnes and Noble Nook, and on Apple Books.
+Also available on the Amazon Kindle and on Apple Books.

 In The Gifts of God for the People of God, Furman Buchanan has given the Church a practical, theological, and devotional roadmap to the Eucharist.
 This book is accessible enough for people who are exploring their faith, and offers deep insight as we grow in our understanding of our worship.
 I am grateful for this work as a tool for evangelism, formation, and worship in the Episcopal Church.